jairosoft-com/mcp-server-outlook-calendar

 Running with Claude Desktop (MCP)

-To run this server locally with Claude Desktop using MCP (Model Context Protocol):
+To integrate this server with Claude Desktop using MCP (Model Context Protocol):

 -

-Note: Update the directory path to match your local project location.
+path to match your local project location. -

-The server will start and be available for Claude Desktop to connect to.
+The server will be available as a tool within Claude Desktop for calendar operations.

 As a Python Library